Heisenberg-limited quantum interferometry with multi-photon subtracted twin beams: Introduction

 An inconvenient feature of the Holland-Burnett scheme, however, is that the direct interference fringe disappears ($\av{N_{a}-N_{b}}=0$ in \tab p, a property also shared by the classical input $\ket\alpha_{a}\ket\alpha_{b}$) in contrast to all previous cases for which the fringe signal is proportional to the total photon number.
 This inconvenience can be circumvented by the use of Bayesian reconstruction of the probability distribution~\cite{Holland1993,Kim1998,Pooser2004}.
 However, this requires photon-number-resolved detection at large photon numbers, which isn't accessible experimentally yet.
 Another workaround is to use the variance of the photon-number difference, which is sensitive to $\phi$~\cite{Bouyer1997} but whose signal-to-noise ratio is bounded by $\sqrt2$~\cite{Kim1998}.
 Another idea is to use a heterodyne signal, which presents high visibility but is restricted to phase shifts ever closer to zero as the squeezing increases~\cite{Snyder1990}.
 This was demonstrated experimentally as heterodyne polarimetry 4.8 dB below the SNL~\cite{Feng2004a}.

-Case 5 in \tab p is a variant of the twin Fock state, the ``fraternal'' twin Fock state~\cite{Lang2014}, does provide a direct fringe signal which being Heisenberg-limited, but the fringe signal is still extremely small.
+Case 5 in \tab p is a variant of the twin Fock state, the ``fraternal'' twin Fock state~\cite{Lang2014}, which does provide a direct fringe signal which being Heisenberg-limited, but the fringe signal is still extremely small as it does not scale with the input photon number.
+Recently, other variants of this state in the family $|n\rangle_a|m\rangle_b$ have been shown better performance than Holland-Burnett and N00N states in the presence of loss~\cite{thekkadath2020quantum}.

 Case 6 stands out for several reasons.
-The ``noon'' state is not to an interferometer input state but to a state inside the Mach-Zehnder interferometer~\cite{Bollinger1996,Boto2000}.
-While it yields performance at the HL, its experimental generation isn't yet experimentally accessible for $n\gg1$; previous experimental realizations have been using postselected outcomes for $n=3$~\cite{Mitchell2004} and 4~\cite{Walther2004}, a method which doesn't scale to large photon numbers, though a more scalable method using coherent state displacement was also demonstrated~\cite{Afek2010}.
-Last but not least, the use of a noon state with $n$ photons requires $n$-photon detection, which isn't experimentally accessible optically for $n\gg1$ (but may be easier to reach in atomic spectroscopy~\cite{Bollinger1996}).
+The N00N state refers not to an interferometer input state but to a state inside the Mach-Zehnder interferometer~\cite{Bollinger1996,Boto2000}.
+While it yields performance at the HL, its experimental generation is experimentally inaccessible for $n\gg1$; previous experimental realizations have used post-selected outcomes for $n=3$~\cite{Mitchell2004} and 4~\cite{Walther2004}, a method which fails to scale up to large photon numbers, though a more scalable method using coherent state displacement was also demonstrated~\cite{Afek2010}.
+Furthermore, N00N states are extremely vulnerable to loss~\cite{kacprowicz2010experimental}, although experimental efforts have attempted to side-step the issue by using more loss-tolerant techniques~\cite{Ulanov2016} and ultra-high efficiency sources and detectors~\cite{slussarenko2017unconditional}.
+Last but not least, the use of a N00N state with $n$ photons requires $n$-photon detection, which is currently inaccessible in optics experiments with $n\gg1$ (but may be easier to reach in atomic spectroscopy~\cite{Bollinger1996}).

 Case 7 is the theoretical proposal of Yurke, McCall, and Klauder (YMCK)~\cite{Yurke1986a}.
-It features both performance at the HL and a strong fringe signal, but its experimental realization hasn't been figured out yet.
+It features both performance at the HL and a strong fringe signal, but an experimental realization has yet to be determined.

 Case 8 features the input proposed in this paper; it is the only one of the table that features HL performance, a clear interference fringe signal, and is experimentally feasible with demonstrated technology for large photon numbers.
-The state can be generated by using bright twin beams from which one photon has been indistinguishably subtracted (or added).
+The state can be generated by using bright twin beams from which one or multiple photons have been coherently subtracted.